ptrpl4/bash-mac/programming/js/js.md

 ### Other object types

-A Set object represents a set of values.&#x20;
+A Set object represents a set of values.

-A Map object represents a mapping from keys to values.&#x20;
+A Map object represents a mapping from keys to values.

-Various “typed array” types facilitate operations on arrays of bytes and other binary data.&#x20;
+Various “typed array” types facilitate operations on arrays of bytes and other binary data.

-The RegExp type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.&#x20;
+The RegExp type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.

-The Date type represents dates and times and supports rudimentary date arithmetic.&#x20;
+The Date type represents dates and times and supports rudimentary date arithmetic.

 Error and its subtypes represent errors that can arise when executing JavaScript code.